Washington, DC — 25 July 2025

-Foreign aid has been a cornerstone of humanitarian and development assistance in Afghanistan for over two decades.
+For more than two decades, foreign aid has been a cornerstone of humanitarian and development assistance in Afghanistan.
 Following decades of war, political instability, and economic collapse, the country now faces a severe shortage of humanitarian resources.
-This shortage is not merely a logistical or political issue; it is a life-and-death crisis affecting millions of Afghans.
-The absence of sufficient food, medical supplies, shelter, and international support has intensified suffering and is pushing the nation into deeper destitution.
-Afghanistan is in the midst of a humanitarian catastrophe.
+This is not merely a logistical or political challenge—it is a life-and-death crisis affecting millions.
+The absence of sufficient food, medical supplies, shelter, and international support is intensifying suffering and pushing Afghanistan into deeper destitution.

 A Crisis Deepened by Political Shifts

 The Taliban’s return to power in August 2021 marked a dramatic shift in Afghanistan’s relationship with the international community.
-Many aid organizations were forced to scale back operations due to security concerns, sanctions, and restrictions imposed by the new regime, particularly those affecting the rights and freedoms of women and girls.
+Many aid organizations were forced to scale back operations due to security concerns, sanctions, and restrictions imposed by the new regime, particularly those targeting the rights of women and girls.

-Afghanistan has seen the evaporation of critical support systems.
-Resources are drying up.
-Funding cuts from foreign donors, who previously sustained much of the country’s basic services, have compounded the crisis.
-Nearly 50% of the foreign aid Afghanistan received came from the United States Agency for International Development (USAID), which was shuttered in January 2025.
+Critical support systems are evaporating.
+Funding cuts from foreign donors, who previously sustained basic services, have compounded the crisis.
+Nearly half of Afghanistan’s foreign aid came from the United States Agency for International Development (USAID), which ceased operations in January 2025.

-Afghanistan remains one of the world’s worst humanitarian crises, with over 29 million people – more than two-thirds of the population – in need of assistance, according to the United Nations.
-Food insecurity, lack of access to clean water, lack of healthcare, displacement, the erosion of educational infrastructure, and widespread unemployment persist, adding to the immense human suffering.
+Afghanistan remains one of the world’s most severe humanitarian crises, with over 29 million people—more than two-thirds of the population—requiring assistance.
+Food insecurity, lack of clean water, limited healthcare, displacement, the erosion of educational infrastructure, and widespread unemployment contribute to immense human suffering.

-According to the World Food Programme, millions face acute food insecurity, with rural populations and children particularly at risk.
-Malnutrition has surged, with an alarming number of children under the age of five suffering from stunted growth or wasting.
-The lack of aid means fewer food distributions and limited support for families already struggling with unemployment and rising costs.
+According to the World Food Programme, millions face acute food insecurity, particularly rural populations and children.
+Malnutrition has surged, with alarming rates of stunted growth and wasting among children under five.
+Limited aid means fewer food distributions and minimal support for families already struggling with rising costs.

 Collapsing Healthcare Systems

 The healthcare sector, heavily dependent on international aid, is nearing collapse.
-Hospitals and clinics are understaffed, under-resourced, and unable to meet even the most basic needs.
-Vaccination rates have plummeted, maternal and child mortality have risen, and outbreaks of preventable diseases – like measles and cholera – are on the rise.
-Women, restricted from working in many sectors, including healthcare, face additional barriers to accessing medical care.
+Hospitals and clinics are understaffed, under-resourced, and unable to meet basic needs.
+Vaccination rates have plummeted, maternal and child mortality are rising, and outbreaks of preventable diseases—including measles and cholera—are increasing.
+Restrictions on women’s employment, particularly in healthcare, have further limited access to medical care.

 Displacement and Shelter Insecurity

-Ongoing conflict, natural disasters, and economic collapse have displaced millions of Afghans, many of whom live in temporary shelters or open-air settlements without access to clean water, sanitation, or protection from the elements.
-Winter in Afghanistan can be deadly, and without warm clothing, fuel, or secure housing, displaced families face harsh survival conditions.
+Ongoing conflict, natural disasters, and economic collapse have displaced millions.
+Many live in temporary shelters or open-air settlements without clean water, sanitation, or protection from harsh weather.
+Winter conditions in Afghanistan can be deadly, and without adequate clothing, fuel, or secure housing, displaced families face extreme survival risks.

 Impact on Women and Girls